 The number 332 is written on Mike McKay’s board.
-It’s the number of total projects—either active, ideating, or wrapping up—that the director of planning, design, and construction at University of Wisconsin–Madison Health’s team of 32 is tasked with bringing to life.
+It’s the number of total projects—either active, ideating, or wrapping up—that the director of planning, design, and construction at UW Health’s team of 32 is tasked with bringing to life.

-The UW-Madison Health system cares for more than 700,000 patients a year, with over 80 clinic locations, and 1,849 employees.
+The UW Health system cares for more than 700,000 patients a year, with over 80 clinic locations, and more than 17,000 employees.
 And McKay, a builder who knew he wanted to be an architect since age two, helps the organization expand its reach and provide best-in-class care, while also living a commitment to sustainable design and construction.

 Service Above Self